Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: and Non-Leptonic and Semi-Leptonic Decays

 Strictly speaking this was the end of the story as we had the two-loop anomalous dimension matrix in the HV scheme that did not have any mathematical inconsistencies related to $\gamma_5$.
 We have also demonstrated that at least in this case a consistent calculation in the simpler NDR scheme could be made.
 Still we were curious whether the calculation of the Italian pioneers in 1981 was compatible with our results.
 Actually it would suffice to calculate the relevant matrix $\Delta \hat r$ relating HV or NDR scheme to the DRED scheme to find out that the calculation of 1981 was correct, but for reasons that I do not understand today, we repeated the 1981 calculation confirming diagram by diagram the results of the Italian team.
 Most probably we were feeling very strong in such calculations and we were simply delighted in producing results for these 28 diagrams in a different renormalization scheme.

 We have submitted our paper \cite{Buras:1989xd} to Nucl.~Phys.~B in June 1989 and sent our preprint to CERN and SLAC libraries.
-One should recall that in 1989 the Los Alamos archive did not exist yet.
-Few weeks later our preprint has been distributed by ordinary mail around the world.
+One should recall that in 1989 the Los Alamos Archive did not exist yet.
+Few weeks later our preprint has been distributed by the ordinary mail around the world.

 At the end of July 1989 I attended the Photon-Lepton conference in Stanford.
-On the first day of the conference the two Guidos of the 1981 team congratulated me because of our paper.
+On the first day of the conference the two Guidos of the 1981 team congratulated me on our paper.
 They were truly delighted.
 They were apparently not sure that their paper was correct.
-Indeed the calculation in the DRED scheme is very involved as also some aspects of QCD coupling renormalization have to be modified.
+Indeed the calculation in the DRED scheme is very involved as also some aspects of QCD coupling renormalization had to be modified.

 At the same conference I met for the first time Matthias Jamin, who just got his PhD in Heidelberg and was supposed to join my group in Munich two months later.
 I told him about the MNLC and he immediately became the third member of the club.
 Already in October of the same year we were climbing together the {\it second} NLO summit, the QCD corrections to $\Delta F=2$ processes that I will describe briefly in the next section.
 For the time being I will continue with the $\Delta F=1$ effective Hamiltonian for non-leptonic decays including now the QCD and electroweak penguin operators.